-When Independent Setpoints are configured in the setpoint setup, Targ 1, 2 and 3 automatically become available modes for the [SELECT] key.
-An entry followed by $[\leftarrow]$ changes the currently viewed target.
-If the reset for a setpoint is set to 'value', then pressing $[\leftarrow]$ alone will allow access to the subset of the target.
+When Independent Setpoints are configured in the setpoint setup, Targ 1, 2 and 3 automatically become available modes for the setpoint set to 'key.
+An entry followed by changes the currently viewed target.
+If the reset for a setpoint is set to 'value', then pressing or setpoint is set to 'value', then pressing or setpoint is set to 'value', then pressing alone will allow access to the subset of the target.
 Rtrg 1, 2 and 3 are the respective subsets for Targ 1, 2 and 3.
-See Changing Targets from the Weigh Mode (General) on page 57 for detailed instructions on changing target values from the Weigh Mode.
+See Changing Targets from the Weigh Mode (General) on page 65 for detailed instructions on changing target values from the Weigh Mode.